 How do RSE and AFS licensing application processes work together

-This information sheet (INFO 86) provides guidance for:
+This information sheet (INFO 86) provides guidance for superannuation trustees who need an Australian financial services (AFS) licence to:

 This information sheet explains how the Australian Prudential Regulation Authority’s (APRA) registrable superannuation entity (RSE) licensing process and ASIC’s AFS licensing process work together.

-- Why do some trustees need both an RSE licence and an AFS licence?
+- Why do trustees need both an RSE licence and an AFS licence?

 - How do the APRA and ASIC licensing processes differ?